newrelic-experimental/newrelic-TSAK/documentation/example.md

 ----|------------
 [djson.script](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/run/djson.script) | Demonstrates on how you can create, and parse JSON data
 [input1.script](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/run/input1.script) | Show you, how you can read data from STDIN and generate JSON with that data
-[ping1.script](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/run/ping1.script) | Sends ICMP packet to destination host and handles the ICMP Echo, returning RTT time.
-So, basically your common *ping* available from the TSAK script.
-Note, you have to be _root_, to run this script.
+[stat1.script](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/run/stat1.script) | How to do a statistical computations.
+[aimsimple1.script](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/run/aimsimple1.script) | Create and train a Neural Net, then find the patterns in your telemetry samples.

 ## CLIPS examples